-Watch: Zut alors - French dominate Link Alliance boss ranks at $4.4b City Rail Link signing
+Watch: French dominate Link Alliance boss ranks at $4.4b City Rail Link signing

 The Link Alliance is Vinci Construction Grands Projets S.A.S., Downer NZ, Soletanche Bachy International NZ, WSP Opus (NZ), AECOM New Zealand and Tonkin + Taylor and that entity was named in April as the preferred bidder for the important contract.

-But the formal signing did not occur till today, due to the project's complexity
+But the formal signing did not occur until today, because of the project's complexity.

-Pierre Bourgeois, Vinci Construction Asia and Oceania civil works area manager and chairman of the Link Alliance board, told the Herald in a video interview that the twin 3.4km-long tunnels with two new stations would be built by a tunnel boring machine which would be placed underground in sections, then joined together to work.
+Pierre Bourgeois, Vinci Construction Asia and Oceania civil works area manager and chairman of the Link Alliance board, told the Herald in a video interview that the twin 3.4km-long tunnels with two new stations would be built by a tunnel-boring machine which would be placed underground in sections, then joined together to work.

 That machine could cut through rock and he said he did not see any issues with the project due to the alliance's expertise and experience.

-Bourgeois said he had been visiting Auckland for the past 24 years and will live here permanently from later this year, but he has not chosen where.
+Bourgeois said he had been visiting Auckland for the past 24 years and woud live here permanently from later this year, but he had not decided where.

 In a written statement, Bourgeois said the Link Alliance was proud to be delivering such a landmark project for Auckland: "As a truly international team with members from more than 25 countries, we look forward to working alongside local communities to safely construct the City Rail Link over the next five years.
 Together with CRL Limited, we are committed to realising the outstanding legacy CRL will leave for New Zealand's biggest city."